sailscastshq/docs.sailscasts.com/docs/klean-ui/components/dialog.md

 ## Durable behavior

 - Escape, platform close, and backdrop dismissal follow `dismissible`.
-- The native dialog owns focus entry, containment, and return.
+- The native dialog owns focus entry and containment.
+Klean remembers the exact external invoker for native-command, imperative, and controlled opening, then restores it after close when it is still connected.
 - Background scroll returns to its previous value after close and unmount.
 - Explicit completion remains available when ambient dismissal is disabled.
 - Open state stays ephemeral unless the Dialog represents a shareable resource.